Press Release SEO – Best Practices & Checklist To Optimize PR

 4. Maintain a structured flow and use additional sub-headings in the content, if required.

-5. Content of every press release should be unique to avoid penalty from search engines and press release directories for duplicate content issues.
+5. Content of every press release should be unique to avoid penalty from search engines and press release directories for duplicate content issues as such.

-6. Include photos, videos, and other multimedia whenever possible.
+6. Include photos, videos, and other multimedia as appropriate.